hannahcchao/W26-Coding-Workshop/README.md

 In this workshop, CBS members will learn:
 - The fundamentals of Git and GitHub workflow
-- The fundamentals of Python and R programming
+- The fundamentals of Python programming
 - How to contribute to a programming project on a shared repository

 First, make sure you have Git downloaded.
 Download the correct version based on your operating system here: https://git-scm.com/install/